 CAPITALIZE ON YOUR DOG'S PERSONALITY AND BEST FEATURES

 Rowdy Much?
 'Diva' - a BADRAP dog - was a bit of a handful when we brought her into our program.
 To attract a home that enjoyed a high energy dog, we used our point-and-shoot camera to create a video to show people how much fun they'd have with this rascal in their life.
 It worked.
 Her fun-loving family credits the happy vibe of the video for inspiring them to want to take a drive and come meet her.
 Look for the dog who is jumping up at the water hose and making us laugh.
 Take a look: VIDEO

 Helping the Adoption Stick.
-This is our most helpful hand-out for smoothing the transition during the first days with a new dog.
-Share it with your dog's new home!
+This is some of our most helpful info for smoothing the transition during the first days with a new dog.
+Share this hand-out with your dog's new home!
 A New Dog in the Home

 A final note: Communicating with rescues

 When communicating with rescues, understand that most are very full and overextended.
 Pleading emails written in ALL CAPS are often overlooked because rescues just get so many.
 BUT - emails with facts that include known personality traits and video tend to pique rescue workers' curiosity and give them enough information to help them know if they might have an option for your dog.
 This is especially true when they show a dog playing with other dogs, enjoying a training session or other favorite activities.

 Best luck to you and your dog!